Carol's Daughter

 Carol's Daughter is an American multi-cultural beauty brand headquartered in New York City.

-Its founder and president, Lisa Price, established the brand in 1993 in Brooklyn, New York City.
+Its founder and president, Lisa Price, established the brand in May 1993 in Brooklyn, New York City.
 The brand was named after Lisa Price's mother, Carol.
 The beauty brand offers a range of hair, body, and skincare products.

 In October 2014, the brand was acquired by L'Oréal USA.